ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/prerequisites/intro2R/Intro2R.md

 ## [1] 0
 ```

-R does not know how to convert a numeric variable to a character variable.
+R can convert a numeric variable to a character variable...

 ```r
 b